Becoming a Registered Health Information Technician: What You Need to Know

 Take the first step toward RHIT

 Health information professionals play a crucial role in our healthcare system—their work directly influences the bottom line of providers and the uniform cataloging of health information opens a world of potential for improving outcomes and the delivery of care.
 Becoming a Registered Health Information Technician is an excellent option for those looking to get established in this important healthcare focus area, and earning an associate’s degree is a huge part of it.
-If you’re ready to take the first step toward becoming an RHIT, visit the Rasmussen College Health Information Technician program page.
+If you’re ready to take the first step toward becoming an RHIT, visit the Rasmussen University Health Information Technician program page.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed August, 2019] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 Employment conditions in your area may vary.

 3Completion time is dependent on transfer credits accepted and the number of courses completed each term.